Suppression of neutral pion production in deep-inelastic scattering off nuclei with the CLAS detector: I. INTRODUCTION

-This paper presents the first multi-dimensional measurement of neutral pion multiplicity ratios in SIDIS kinematics.
-Neutral pions are substantially more difficult to measure than charged pions due to more limited statistics and due to the presence of combinatorial backgrounds.
+This paper presents the first three-fold differential measurement of neutral pion multiplicity ratios in SIDIS kinematics.
+Neutral pions are substantially more difficult to measure than charged pions mainly because of limited statistics and the presence of combinatorial backgrounds.
+Nevertheless, they are an essential measurement for completing the understanding of the isospin triplet state of pion.
 While having a much more limited range in $Q^2$ and $\nu$, the integrated luminosity in the new data set is two orders of magnitude greater than that of HERMES, dramatically increasing the statistical accuracy of the measurement.
 This allowed us to extend one-dimensional HERMES $\pi^0$ data measured up to mass number 131~\cite{HERMES:2007}, to three-dimensional data with mass numbers up to 208.